seed-labs/seed-emulator/examples/00-simple-peering/README.md

 The eBGP layer setup peering by looking for the router node of the given autonomous system from within the internet exchange network.
 So as long as there is a router of that AS in the exchange network (i.e., joined the IX with `as15X_router.joinNetworkByName('ix100')`), the eBGP layer should be able to setup peeing just fine.

-## Step 6: render the simulation
+## Step 6: render the emulation

 We are now done configuring the layers.
-The next step is to add all layers to the renderer and render the simulation:
+The next step is to add all layers to the renderer and render the emulation:

 ```python
 renderer.addLayer(base)